lbke/ssr-theory/readme.md

 // and also be run during request-time render
 // There is no way to tell whether it's static or request-time render,
 // because you don't need to!
-// Think of Next.js getInitialProps, with the request also available
+// Think of Next.js getInitialProps, but with the request also available
 // during static render
 export async function propsGetter(req: Request): Props {
     const { urlParams, header } = req